opensearch-project/documentation-website/_tools/logstash/ship-to-opensearch.md

     - Environment variables - AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY (RECOMMENDED since they are recognized by all the AWS SDKs and CLI except for .NET), or AWS_ACCESS_KEY and AWS_SECRET_KEY (only recognized by Java SDK)
     - Credential profiles file at the default location (~/.aws/credentials) shared by all AWS SDKs and the AWS CLI
     - Instance profile credentials delivered through the Amazon EC2 metadata service
-- template (path) - You can set the path to your own template here.
+- template (path): You can set the path to your own template here.
 If no template is specified, the plugin uses the default template.
-- template_name (string, default => "logstash") - Defines how the template is named inside Opensearch
+- template_name (string, default => "logstash"): Defines how the template is named inside Opensearch
-- service_name (string, default => "es") - Defines the service name to be used for `aws_iam` authentication.
+- service_name (string, default => "es"): Defines the service name to be used for `aws_iam` authentication.
-- legacy_template (boolean, default => true) - Selects the OpenSearch template API.
+- legacy_template (boolean, default => true): Selects the OpenSearch template API.
 When `true`, uses legacy templates via the _template API.
 When `false`, uses composable templates via the _index_template API.
-- default_server_major_version (number) - The OpenSearch server major version to use when it's not available from the OpenSearch root URL.
+- default_server_major_version (number): The OpenSearch server major version to use when it's not available from the OpenSearch root URL.
 If not set, the plugin throws an exception when the version can't be fetched.
-- target_bulk_bytes (number) - The maximum number of bytes in the buffer.
+- target_bulk_bytes (number): The maximum number of bytes in the buffer.
 When the maximum is reached, Logstash will flush the data to OpenSearch.
 This is useful when the bulk requests are too large for the OpenSearch cluster and the cluster returns a `429` error.

 ## Data streams